Help For Companies that Want to Avoid the Most Dangerous and Costly Mistakes in the HUBZone Program. Nationwide Help. 1-866-601-5518.

 One of the clear HUBZone advantages and benefits is that your business can get preferential treatment in government procurement such as reducing competition to competitive HUBZone contracts and receiving HUBZone sole source awards.
 Also, when a government contracting agency solicits a procurement under full and open competition, you can receive a 10% price evaluation.

-Although a lucrative program for HUBZone owned small businesses, 40% of HUBZone applications are denied for failure to meet the statutory requirements.
-After getting SBA HUBZone certified others have a hard time meeting the HUBZone requirements when bidding on federal contracts.
+Although a lucrative program for HUBZone owned small businesses, 40% of SBA HUBZone applications are denied for failure to meet the statutory requirements.
+After getting SBA HUBZone certified others have a hard time meeting the Federal HUBZone requirements when bidding on federal contracts.
 There are mandatory rules that must be met.
 If you are considering applying for your HUBZone status, received an adverse decision from the SBA or are involved in some level of HUBZone investigation, the SBA HUBZone attorneys at Watson & Associates, LLC can help.

 - Prompt response